 - The below graph includes daily total precipitation data from St. John's International Airport weather station and the daily average stage.
 Please note that the stage data in this report is raw data.
 It has not been corrected for backwater effect.
 WSC is responsible for QA/QC of water quantity data.
-Corrected data can be obtained upon request to WSC. - It is not unusual to see stage (and streamflow) vary throughout the deployment period (Figure 7).
-Stage is directly influenced by rainfall and subsequent runoff from the surrounding environment. - The highest total precipitation occurs over the July 21-23 period which corresponds with a maximum stage level reached on July 23, 2015.
+Corrected data can be obtained upon request to WSC. - It is not unusual to see stage (and streamflow) vary significantly throughout the deployment period (Figure 7).
+Stage is directly influenced by rainfall and subsequent runoff from the surrounding environment.
+Precipitation runoff impacts urban streams relatively quickly as rainfall flows across impervious surfaces such as roads and parking lots and then into storm drains. - The highest total precipitation occurs over the September 13 -15 period, which corresponds with a maximum stage level reached on September 16, 2015.